HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 > NOTE
  > Implementer feedback on this optional feature is required.

 Upon the successful creation of a new subscription, the Subscriber will receive notifications for subsequent workflow steps, according to the `hub.events` specified in the subscription.
 Any previously established context is unknown to the newly subscribed application.
-To improve user experience, Hubs SHOULD follow a successful subscription with an event notification informing the new Subscriber of the most recent \*-open event for which no \*-close event has occurred, according to the Subscriber's subscription.
+To improve user experience, Hubs SHOULD follow a successful subscription with an event notification informing the new Subscriber of the most recent \*-open events for which no \*-close events have occurred, according to the Subscriber's subscription.
 Hubs that implement this feature, SHALL NOT send a Subscriber events to which it is not subscribed.

  Although these event notifications are triggered by a successful subscription, they are indistinguishable from a normal, just-occurred workflow event triggered notification, as specified in [Event Notification](2-5-EventNotification.html).
 Note that the `timestamp` in the event notification is the time at which the event occurred and not the time at which the notification is generated.